 Professor Sethu Vijayakumar FRSE is Director of the Edinburgh Centre for Robotics and holds a Personal Chair in Robotics at Edinburgh University.
 He has world leading expertise in robotics, data driven motion planning, motor control, and optimization in autonomous systems, and his latest project involves a collaboration with NASA Johnson Space Centre on the Valkyrie humanoid robot being prepared for unmanned robotic pre-deployment missions to Mars.
-He is the Hub’s Research Theme Lead on AI and autonomy (Theme 3).
+He is the Hub’s Research Theme Lead on locomotion (Theme 2).

 Professor Guang-Zhong Yang CBE FREng FIEEE FIET is Director and co-founder of the Hamlyn Centre at Imperial College London and leads the EPSRC UK-RAS Network, which provides academic leadership in RAI, expanding collaboration with industry.
 He is internationally recognized as a leading roboticist pioneering key human-robot technologies including perceptual docking and inverse realism, and has created a wide range of robotic hardware platforms such as the i-Snake® and Micro IGES systems.
 He is the Hub’s Research Theme Lead on the human robot interaction (Theme 4).